 The plot of temporary transvestite films always necessitates disguise, usually disguise as the opposite sex.
 Transvestism pursued as a pleasure in and of itself is outside the hermeneutic code of the main plot.
 Although these films are often set in a context that incorporates costume (e.g., show biz), the temporary transvestism serves some need other than spectacle or theater.
 Generally, this need relates to problems of access, as in the case of getting a job, or escape.

-And beyond that, within this film and television genre there is “necessity” for adopting gender-coded behavior and characteristics, as well as a theoretical sufficiency of cross-gender disguise to trick other characters in the comedy — while at the same time that disguise is not sufficient enough to trick the audience.
+And beyond that, within this film and television genre there is “necessity” for adopting gender-coded behavior and characteristics, as well as an sufficiency of cross-gender disguise to trick other characters while at the same time the disguise is not sufficient enough to trick the audience.

 In the brick-and-mortar world, most of us late-transitioning trans women didn’t have the benefit of make-up and wardrobe departments to facilitate our transitions.
 Many of us started our transitions with deep voices, heavy beards, and bone structures that didn’t say “woman.”
 Many of us were — many of us are — visibly trans, not “passing” in our target sex of female.

 As such, many of us experience harassment and discrimination.
 I’ve personally been misgendered with male pronouns, and referred to as “tranny,” “it,” and “thing.”
 My new friend Brooke Fantelli told me she was called “it” and “that whatever” by the BLM ranger who tazed her this past October.
-The Task Force’s and National Center for Transgender Equality’s report Injustice At Every Turn speaks to how trans people have an unemployment rate twice the national average; the Transgender Law Center’s 2009 The State Of Transgender California Report indicated 67% of us have been harassed or discriminated in the workplace while only 12% of us reported it.
+The Task Force’s report Injustice At Every Turn speaks to how trans people have an unemployment rate twice the national average.
+The Transgender Law Center’s 2009 report on the status of trans people in California indicated 86% of us have been harassed or discriminated at work, and only 12% of us reported it.